 The Company computes basic net income (loss) per share applicable to common stockholders based on the weighted average number of common shares outstanding during the applicable period.
 Diluted net income per share is based on the weighted average number of common and common equivalent shares, which represent shares that may be issued in the future upon the exercise of outstanding stock options or upon a net share settlement of the Company's Convertible Notes.
-Common share equivalents are excluded from the computation in periods in which they have an anti-dilutive effect.
-Stock options for which the price exceeds the average market price over the period have an anti-dilutive effect on net income per share and, accordingly, are excluded from the calculation.
+Common share equivalents are excluded from the calculation.
 The triggering conversion conditions that allow holders of the Convertible Notes to convert have not been met.
 If such conditions are met and the note holders opt to convert, the Company may choose to pay in cash, common stock, or a combination thereof; however, if this occurs, the Company has the intent and ability to net share settle this debt security; thus the Company uses the treasury stock method for earnings per share purposes.
 Due to the effect of the capped call instrument purchased in relation to the Convertible Notes, there would be no net shares issued until the market value of the Company's stock exceeds \$20 per share, and thus no impact on diluted net income per share.
 Further, when there is a net loss, potentially dilutive common equivalent shares are not included in the calculation of net loss per share since their inclusion would be anti-dilutive.

-As the Company recognized a net loss for each of the three month periods ended March 31, 2016 and 2015, all potential common equivalent shares were excluded for these periods as they were anti-dilutive.
-For the three months ended March 31, 2016 and 2015, awards and options outstanding of 10,354,000 and 7,587,000, respectively, were not included in the computation of diluted net loss per share for the Company because the effect would be anti-dilutive.
+As the Company recognized a net loss for each of the three and six month periods ended June 30, 2016 and 2015, all potential common equivalent shares were excluded for these periods as they were anti-dilutive.
+Awards and options which were not included in the computation of diluted net loss per share because the effect would be anti-dilutive for the three and six months ended June 30, 2016 were 11,448,000 and 10,939,000, respectively, and for the three and six months ended June 30, 2015 were 7,324,000 and 7,459,000, respectively.